Testing the Top 10 Best Blood Glucose Meters

 * Important note: This is just based on the data I collected for the specific meters I had in my possession.
 I can't say whether these trends would be true for all meters of any particular brand that I tested.

-My Own Experience With Self-Measured BG Averages & A1C
+My Own Experience With Self-Measured Blood Glucose Averages and A1C

-My CGM averages have always been spot-on when it comes to predicting A1C.
-Last Summer & Fall, I was using the Omnipod PDM FreeStyle meter (same one tested here) to measure my blood glucose values & calibrate my Dexcom CGM.
+My CGM averages have always been correct when it comes to predicting A1C.
+Last summer and fall, I was using the Omnipod PDM FreeStyle meter (same one tested here) to measure my blood glucose values and calibrate my Dexcom CGM.

 For September, my Dexcom showed a 30-day average of 132 mg/dl, which correlates to an A1C of 6.2%.
-And that's exactly what my lab-measured A1C was back in September -- 6.2%.
+That's exactly what my lab-measured A1C was in September.

-And this is pretty much how it's always been for me.
-Not the A1Cs -- I wish! -- but the match between estimates and actuals. ;-) I've never had any reason not to trust my BG meter readings, because the results always lined up.
+This is pretty much how it's always been for me.
+Not the A1Cs— I wish!—but the match between estimates and actual results.
+I've never had any reason not to trust my blood glucose meter readings because the results always lined up.

-BUT I do want to take some time now to explain that even if the numbers don't line up, it doesn't necessarily mean your meter is to blame...
+I do want to take some time to explain that even if the numbers don't line up, it doesn't necessarily mean your meter is to blame.

 What about the post that started all this?
 Why were those results so off?

-Well, the truth is, I don't know.
-I actually own the meter that Chris uses, OneTouch UltraLink -- I used it for ~4 years back when I was on a Minimed pump.
+The truth is: I don't know.
+I actually own the meter that Chris uses — OneTouch UltraLink — and have used it for 4 years back when I was on a Minimed pump.

-Unfortunately, I didn't have it with me at the time of this experiment, but I've tested with it a bit recently, just to see...
-And the results are generally within 10 mg/dL of my FreeStyle Lite readings!
+Unfortunately, I didn't have it with me at the time of this experiment, but I've tested with it a bit recently and the results are generally within 10 mg/dL of my FreeStyle Lite readings!

-Test strips contain an enzyme that converts glucose into an electrical current that runs through the test strip and is read and displayed on your meter as a glucose concentration.
+Test strips contain an enzyme that converts glucose into an electrical current that runs through the test strip and is displayed on your meter as a glucose concentration.
 Put simply: this is a blood glucose reading.

-Enzymes are proteins and can breakdown due to humidity, temperature, and many other factors.
-So, differences in the environment in which the test strips are manufactured, stored, and used can lead to differences in the blood glucose measurements they provide.
+Since enzymes are proteins, they can break down due to humidity, temperature, and many other factors.
+So, differences in the environment where the test strips are manufactured, stored, and used can lead to differences in the blood glucose measurements they provide.

-Those differences may be OK -- the blood glucose values provided by these strips may still fall within the FDA's standards -- but, when we are comparing one batch of strips to another, things can get hairy...
+Those differences may be OK— the blood glucose values provided by these strips may still fall within the FDA's standards— but when comparing one batch of strips to another, things can get hairy.

-For example, suppose one batch of test strips yields BG readings that are 10% too high, and another batch (for a different meter, by a different manufacturer, or even for the same meter by the same manufacturer) yields readings are 10% too low.
+For example, suppose one batch of test strips yields blood glucose readings that are 10% too high, while another batch (for a different meter, by a different manufacturer, or even for the same meter by the same manufacturer) yields readings 10% too low.

-Even though each of these batches of strips might have an acceptable difference from the true BG value, there is a 20% discrepancy (bias) between them.
+Even though each of these batches of strips might have an acceptable difference from the true blood glucose value, there is a 20% discrepancy (bias) between them.
 The differences could be clinically significant, especially when combined with a 7% random error on top of the 10% systemic bias.

 So, where does this leave us?

 More testing should be done!
 I feel pretty good about meter accuracy based on my own experiment and personal experience, but I'd feel even better if more people conducted similar experiments and got similar results about the best glucose meters on the market.

-Results like Chris' are scary -- they make us feel like no matter how hard we try we may still be missing the mark.
-And the consequences go beyond the emotional toll -- meter and test strip inaccuracy may lead to results that fool us into thinking everything is A-OK, when it's really not.
+Results like Chris' are scary— they make us feel like no matter how hard we try, we may still be missing the mark.
+The consequences go beyond the emotional toll, too.
+Meter and test strip inaccuracy may lead to results that fool us into thinking everything is OK, when it's really not.